-“My mother, who is a physician, is 87 years old, in great health and lives in Colombia, was one of the first women in Colombia to be trained in psychiatry in the U.S. She is an inspiration.
-My brother also is a physician, and my sister is a dentist.
-My other sister is a journalist – I guess one of us needed to be different!”
+“My mother, who is a physician, is 87 years old, in great health and lives in Colombia.
+She was one of the first women in Colombia to be trained in psychiatry in the U.S. She is an inspiration.
+My brother is also a physician, and my sister is a dentist.
+My other sister is a journalist — I guess one of us needed to be different!”

 She calls dermatology a “window to your health.”

 “I think dermatology is fascinating, and at USC you can see the entire spectrum of skin diseases and find great expertise.
 Skin diseases are often thought as a small problem compared to diseases with significant mortality.
 However, skin problems can cause disability, disfigurement and social stigmatization.
 Although they do not kill large numbers of people, they can cause an enormous economic burden.”

 (800) USC-CARE (800-872-2273)

 She treats a disease that has been around since medieval times.

 “Hansen’s disease, commonly known as leprosy, is one of the oldest infectious diseases with lots of stigma.
 That stigma is still very alive and creates so much fear.
 Antibiotics will treat the disease so it won’t progress, but once damage is done (for example, numbness caused by damage to peripheral nerves) then it is done.
 The disabilities are permanent.”